Approach

 Evals

-Which AI models actually excel at financial analysis?
-We analyzed the leading foundation models across 537 real-world finance questions to find out.
+Which AI models are actually good at financial analysis?
+We tested the top foundation models on 537 real finance questions to find out.

 WorkWise Solutions | March 2026 | Data: Vals.ai Finance Agent Benchmark (v1.1)